CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

    :lines: 256-261
    :lineno-start: 256

 Then, we proceed in three steps.
 We first compute a new unconstrained equilibrium with the updated variables.
-We then compute the targeted difference between the final value of formal private housing supply at :math:`t+1` and the one at at :math:`t`, through the ``evolution_housing_supply`` function:
+We then compute the targeted difference between the final value of formal private housing supply at :math:`t+1` and the one at :math:`t`, through the ``evolution_housing_supply`` function:

 .. literalinclude:: ../equilibrium/run_simulations.py
    :language: python
    :lines: 278-281
    :lineno-start: 278

-This law of motion reflects the fact that formal private housing stock depreciates with time and that developers respond to price incentives with delay as in :cite:t:`vhallegatte`, hence might differ from the one computed as an unconstrained equilibrium.
+This law of motion reflects the fact that formal private housing stock depreciates with time and that developers respond to price incentives with delay as in :cite:t:`vhallegatte`, hence might differ from the one computed as an unconstrained equilibrium output.
 Formally, this corresponds to:

 .. math::